 The CAD remains the responsibility of the student during the completion of the clinical elements of the programme.
-Once the clinical module results have been successfully completed and ratified at an examination board in year 1, the CAD is maintained on file in the School of Nursing and Midwifery, UCC thereafter as a permanent record of student attainment of the clinical elements of the programme.
+Once the clinical module results have been successfully completed and results ratified at an examination board in year 1, the CAD is maintained on file in the School of Nursing and Midwifery, UCC thereafter as a permanent record of student attainment of the clinical elements of the programme.

-The CAD contains most of the evidence of attainment of the requirements for passing the clinical module in each of the years of the BSc programme.
-It is each student's individual responsibility to ensure that they photocopy the relevant sections of their CAD after completion of each placement and retain such photocopies in a safe manner.
+Students are responsible to ensure that they retain a copy of the relevant sections of their CAD on completion of each placement (photocopy / scan/ PDF).
 Thus, in the rare event of a CAD being stolen or lost etc. the student has some evidence of what had been attained up to the time of the loss of the CAD.
+NOTE: In the event of a CAD being lost or stolen students should contact their respective Practice Module Leader and Clinical Placement Coordinator.

 In the event of a CAD being misplaced it is the students' responsibility to compile the evidence of having completed all the relevant competencies etc and present such evidence to the Practice Module Leader by the dates specified in the assignment submission grid.

-Evidence of having completed all the clinical module requirements verified by preceptor/associate preceptor signatures is required for students to PASS the clinical module.
+Evidence of having completed all the clinical module is required for students to PASS the clinical module.